Spillover of the Soviet–Afghan War in Pakistan: 1981

 The far-left militant faction al-Zulfikar hijacked the Pakistan International Airlines Flight 326 with support from KHAD and KGB on 14 March 1981 and the ensuing hostage crisis ended with the release of 50 prisoners by Pakistan.

-On 26 May 1981, a DRAAF Mil Mi-8 helicopter was hijacked from Qandahar and landed at the PAF Base Samungli.
+On 26 April 1981, a DRAAF Mil Mi-8 helicopter was hijacked from Qandahar and landed at the PAF Base Samungli The helicopter numbered 285, during post-maintenance flight test from Kandahar Air Base by Captain Jamal ud Din.

 On 8 September 1981, Afghan troops raided the village of Shabbaz Killy inside Pakistan to confiscate weaponry, wounding five people in the process.
 The Pakistani government claimed that Afghan troops came in trucks and APCs and retreated before the arrival of Pakistani Forces.

 On 2 December 1981, a helicopter gunship fired by Afghan forces killed seven people in Balochistan.
 On 18 December, six Afghan helicopters again attacked a refugee camp, this time in South Waziristan, killing a child and destroying two houses.

+1982

+In early October 1982, an Afghan defector moving towards Pakistan was killed as his Mig-17 crashed near the border in Chaman, but a helicopter was able to successfully make it across the border, later that month.

 1983

 In May 1983, the No. 17 Squadron while operating from Samungli Airbase along with the No. 23 Squadron "Talons" was put on air defence alert after a surge in aerial intrusions by Afghan and Soviet warplanes during the Soviet-Afghan war.
 It performed 682 CAP missions and 238 hot scrambles.
 Unfortunately, the record of the aerial interceptions and other events was not maintained.

 On 17 September 1983, Afghan MIG-21s violated Pakistani airspace with the possible aim of targeting Mujahideen camps.
 The aircraft conducted a bombing raid in Parachinar, killing a man.
 Pakistan condemned the attack and summoned Afghan officials.
 A protest was held in Parachinar against the attack during the Islamic holy event of Eid ul adha.

+On November 20, 1983, Captain Mohammed Nabi Korinzay defected to Pakistan with his Su-7BM fighter-bomber.
+The aircraft broke up during a crash landing on the runway at Dalbandin.

 1984

 On 16 July, an Afghan Mi-25 helicopter defected and landed in Miranshah.

-On 14 August 1984, three Afghan aircraft bombed Kum Alizai, near the village of Nafti Kot killing one and injuring five women.
-The next day, on 15 August, two Afghan jets again violated Pakistani airspace dropping two bombs over Pewarkotal region, killing 13 people and injuring five.
+On 13 August 1984, DRAAF bombed targets in Parachinar.
+On 14 August 1984, three Afghan aircraft bombed Kunj Alizai, near the village of Nisti Kot killing one and injuring five women.
+The next day, on 15 August, two Afghan jets again violated Pakistani airspace dropping two bombs over Pewar Kotal region, killing 13 people and injuring five.
+On 18, 19, and 21 August, Afghan Army conducted artillery strikes in Parachinar, followed by an airstrike on 23 August.

+On 22 September 1984, Colonel Haji Fakir, flying an An-26 of the 373rd Transport Aviation Regiment defected from Afghanistan to Miranshah Air Base, Pakistan.

 On 2 October 1984, Afghanistan denied the Pakistani claim of its forces conducting a bombardment campaign in Tari Mangal which had killed 33 people and injured 48.